lbruder/lbjScheme/README.md

 ### As far as I'm aware, this is what is missing from R5RS at the moment:

 #### Incomplete features:
+* exact->inexact should work with "really big" bignum rationals too
 * Suffixes s, f, d, l for numerical constants
-* (sqrt n) must return complex for negative n, and work on complex numbers too
 * (expt n) must return exact numbers if possible
+* Some builtins break if other builtins are re-defined

 #### Missing builtins:
 * apply